Do I Need a Hair Clipper for my Springer?

-English Springer and Cocker Spaniels have a two-layer, medium-length coated with a wavy or straight hair outside and a soft, thick hair inside.
+English Springer Spaniels have a two-layer, medium-length coated with a wavy or straight hair outside and a soft, thick hair inside.
 To maintain a soft, silk, and neat hair they need to be groomed regularly.
 It’s best to bring them to a professional groomer.
 However, in some instances that we need to save money and time, it will be great to learn how to trim your dog at home.
 Investing in professional grooming tools like a clipper is a great way to make regular grooming a special bonding between you and your Spaniel.
-And now, we welcome you to our Best Clippers for Spaniels Review where we tried different items and selected 3 best items for this breed.
+And now, we welcome you to our Best Clippers for English Springer Spaniel Review where we tried different items and selected 3 best items for this breed.

 - Blades: Detachable blades, easy to change and clean.
 Over 20 sizes are available.
 Comes with #10 blade

 - Operation: 2-speed powerful motor, yet running quietly

 Andis UltraEdge Super 2-Speed Clipper is considered as the best dog clipper for English Springer Spaniels due to its superb features.
 A maintenance-free device without greasing of parts that gives a smooth finishing on your dog’s coat.
 It has 2 speed-setting options: Normal speed of 25% for regular cutting needs and Super 2-Speed of 40% for heavy coats.

 - A heavy-duty motor that is suitable for the thick coat like Spaniel’s

 - A tendency for the blade to overheat